evilsocket/ergo/README.md

     ergo optimize-dataset /some/path/data.csv

-Import a dataset (data format is csv, first column is the label) and start training (use `--test` and `--validation` optional arguments to size the datasets):
+Import a dataset (data format is csv, first column is the label) and start training (use `--test` and `--validation` optional arguments to size the datasets) using 2 GPUs:

-    ergo train project-name --dataset /some/path/data.csv
+    ergo train project-name --dataset /some/path/data.csv --gpus 2

-Train with a previously imported dataset (and update the model):
+Train with a previously imported dataset (and update the model) using all available GPUs (or CPU cores if no GPU support is found):

     ergo train project-name